skedastik/ty-levels/README.md

     /f /find
             Reveal the target object in VS Code.
 Live reload must be enabled.

+### Bulk transformations 📐

+Let's say you're designing a symmetrical level.
+You finished half of it.
+Now you have to duplicate everything and manually update all the coordinates.
+It would be really nice if everything was centered around the origin at (0,0) too.
+Ugh, what a pain, right?

+No longer.
+With bulk transformations you can translate and mirror elements en masse.
+Just copy/paste, select, and issue two VS Code [commands](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels).
+Done.

 ## Appendix

 ### A. Etags

-This repo is configured to recommend the [ty-levels](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels) extension which is purpose-built to make tagging effortless.
+This repo is configured to recommend the [ty-levels](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels) VS Code extension which was purpose-built to make tagging effortless.
 After installing the extension you will have access to the following features:

 #### `Toggle Auto Tag`